Troubleshooting

 sudo apt install jackd qjackctl libpulse-dev pulseaudio

-This error can be safely ignored if you do not intend to use audio on your robot.
+This error can be safely ignored if you do not intend to use audio on your machine.

 Common Viam App Errors